Improving Contactless Fingerprint Recognition with Robust 3D Feature Extraction and Graph Embedding: Methods

-The feature extraction network takes a preprocessed contactless fingerprint as the input, and then outputs the estimated gradient, minutiae, ridge period, and orientation map.
-Fig. \ref{fig:network1_feature} shows examples of two sets of fingerprint features, including orientation, period, minutiae, and gradient.
-Since the gradient is a two-dimensional vector, it is represented as the combination of scalar X and Y.

-It should be noted that the direct results from the network are both in 2D.
+The 3D feature network takes a preprocessed contactless fingerprint as input, and then outputs the surface gradient, minutiae location, ridge period and orientation.
+It should be noted that the direct results from the network are in 2D.
 The estimated surface gradient is used for 3D reconstruction \cite{cui2023monocular} to get a 3D finger shape.
 Then, the minutiae and orientation are recomputed according to the reconstructed 3D shape, and we can finally get the 3D minutiae result.